 SAM is a business practise that involves managing and optimising the purchase, deployment, maintenance, utilisation and disposal of software applications.

 Done correctly, SAM can be a major cost saver, says Jennifer Nelson, executive general manager of Group 10 Consulting.
-She says a SAM managed service program has resulted in savings and cost avoidance of $230 million for one Australian government agency since 2013. [there will be a link here to the case study on iTnews]
+She says a SAM managed service program has resulted in savings and cost avoidance of $230 million for one Australian government agency since 2013.

 But Nelson says SAM can be harder to carry out during periods of major change.
 She says there are widely varied software vendor licensing methods “often designed to create confusion”.
 There are also complexities in determining what is being used in complex IT systems.